HPInc/ml-git/docs/shell_completion_guide.md

 # ML-Git Shell Completion Support #

-The Shell completion is a function that allows autocomplete your ml-git commands by typing partially the commands or options, then pressing the `[Tab]` key.
-This will help you when writing the command in terminal.
+The Shell completion is a function that allows you to autocomplete your ml-git commands by partially typing the commands or options, then pressing the `[Tab]` key.
+This will help you when writing the command in the terminal.

 The shell completion support will complete commands and options.
 Options are only listed if at least a dash has been entered.

 In order to activate shell completion, you need to inform your shell that completion is available for the ML-Git.
-For that, we provide the necessary modifications in the script for each type of terminal that we support the autocompletion:
+For this purpose, we provide the necessary modifications in the script for each type of terminal that is supported by the autocomplete functionality:
 - [Bash](#bash)
 - [Fish](#fish)
 - [Windows PowerShell](#powershell)